QMCPACK/qmcpack/nexus/docs/user_guide/pseudo-handling.rst

 #.
 The VASP entry in the outputted dictionary has an empty :py:class:`~.PseudoSet`.
     - This is because there were no VASP-compatible pseudopotentials in the provided directory.
 #.
 Unlike the single-code example which used :py:meth:`~.PseudoSet.from_dir`, the multi-code example uses :py:meth:`~.PseudoSet.from_mixed_dir`, which can automatically filter pseudos for specific codes.
+    - The function :py:meth:`~.PseudoSet.from_dir` works well with directories containing pseudopotentials only for one code, e.g. if you have only a single set of ``.upf`` pseudopotentials.
+It can auto-detect the codes that *could* use those pseudopotentials (it can be more than one since, for example, both QE and RMG can also read UPF-formatted pseudopotentials)

 Example 2 - Unstructured Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^